Yandex Cloud

 Note

-Terraform does not support specifying shard weight.
+Terraform does not support specifying a shard weight.

-1. Open the current Terraform configuration file that defines your infrastructure.
+1. Open the current Terraform configuration file describing your infrastructure.

 2. Add the CLICKHOUSE-type host section with the shard_name field filled to the Managed Service for ClickHouse® cluster description or update existing hosts: